greenwave-1/GTS/README.md

 `GTS_GC.dol` is for GameCube.
 Place the file in a location that you can launch it from.
 Having a way to load [Swiss](https://github.com/emukidid/swiss-gc) is preferred.
 This file should also be used for Dolphin.
+Dolphin requires a recent version to function (2506b or newer).

 `wii.zip` is for Wii.
 Extract the zip to the Wii's SD card, and launch from the Homebrew Channel.